Soskat/LocalizationPyTools/README.md

 ### Usage

 1. Run __locpytools__ program.
 Make sure that the `.config` file exists - if not, you can generate one using the `mkconfig` command.
-2. Make sure the `.config` file has proper data for arguments with prefixes `xlsxan` and `lmt`.
+1. Make sure the `.config` file has proper data for arguments with prefixes `xlsxan` and `lmt`.
-3. Run `lmt` command in __locpytools__ program.
+1. Run `lmt` command in __locpytools__ program.
-4. New `MissingTexts_XYZ.xlsx` file should be generated inside the path provided for `lmt_xlsx_output_dir` argument.
+1. New `MissingTexts_XYZ.xlsx` file should be generated inside the path provided for `lmt_xlsx_output_dir` argument.
+The XYZ in the file name will be replaced with a date and time of the file creation.

+## The `lct` command

+It runs the `listchangedtexts` tool, which generates a new XLSX file with all source texts, that have been changed and may have outdated translations.
+Generally, this program helps to find all source texts, whose new meaning is completely different from the previous version, which invalidate their existing translations.

+This simple program analyses data from the input PO file with native culture.
+It compares the content of the `msgstr` and the `msgid` parts of the localized text data.
+If `msgstr` text is different than the text assigned to `msgid`, it means that the source text in `msgid` has changed, and the existing translation stored in `msgstr` property may be outdated.

+### Usage

+1. Open your project in Unreal editor, go to the `Localization Dashboard` window and use *Gather texts* option to update localized texts archives in your project.
+1. Run __locpytools__ program.
+Make sure that the `.config` file exists - if not, you can generate one using the `mkconfig` command.
+1. Make sure the `.config` file has proper data for arguments with `lct` prefix.
+1. Run `lct` command in __locpytools__ program.
+1. New `ChangedTexts_XYZ.xlsx` file should be generated inside the path provided for `lct_xlsx_output_dir` argument.
 The XYZ in the file name will be replaced with a date and time of the file creation.

 ## The `pou` command